 Signs and symptoms of GDM include the following:

 - More hunger or thirst than usual

 - Blurred vision

-- More fatigue (tired) than usual
+- Feeling more tired than usual

-- Frequent bladder, vaginal, or skin infections
+- Bladder, vagina, or skin infections that happen often

 - More weight gain than your healthcare provider suggests during your pregnancy